 A. Priming of plant defence

 Jasmonic acid is a signalling compound that increases in plants in response to herbivore attack.
-We have shown that applying jasmonic acid to seeds can ‘prime’ the plants that subsequently grow and develop, enabling them to respond more effectively to biotic attack (Worrall et al., 2012).
-Our current focus is to try to understand this priming process at the molecular level, using an array of molecular and biochemical techniques (BBSRC)
+My lab has shown that applying jasmonic acid to seeds can ‘prime’ the plants that subsequently grow and develop, enabling them to respond more effectively to biotic attack.
+Our current focus is to try to understand this priming process at the molecular level, using an array of molecular and biochemical techniques.

-B. Biogenic volatile organic chemicals (VOCS) as signals of biotic stress
+B. Biogenic volatile organic chemicals (BVOCS) as signals of biotic stress

-We are also interested in determining the feasibility of using VOC profiles to identify early onset pathogen and herbivore attack, ultimately with a view developing both instruments and techniques that can be deployed in the field/glasshouse environment (BBSRC Industrial Case award, with Ionicon Analytic, Innsbruck)
+I am interested in determining the feasibility of using BVOC profiles to identify early onset pathogen and herbivore attack, ultimately with a view to developing both instruments and techniques that can be deployed in the field/glasshouse environment.

 Research output: Contribution to journal › Journal article